maxrt101/ff/README.md

 ### 8. References
 All values are allocated on the heap and passed around as references (pointers).
-By default values are copied, when the value is assigned to some variable.
+By default values are copied, when the value is assigned to some variable or passed as a parameter.
 The values are copied using `__copy__` method.
 You can prevent the value from being copied by using `ref` keyword.